tum-ewk/ficus/doc/tutorial.rst

 SupIm
 ^^^^^^^^

-Intermittent Supply: A timeseries normalised to a maximum value of 1 relative to the installed capacity of a process using this commodity as input.
-For example, a wind power timeseries should reach value 1, when the wind speed exceeds the modelled wind turbine’s design wind speed is exceeded.
-This implies that any non-linear behaviour of intermittent processes can already be incorporated while preparing this timeseries.
+Intermittent Supply: A time-series normalised to a maximum value of 1 relative to the installed capacity of a process using this commodity as input.
+For example, a wind power time-series should reach value 1, when the wind speed exceeds the modelled wind turbine’s design wind speed is exceeded.
+This implies that any non-linear behaviour of intermittent processes can already be incorporated while preparing this time-series.

 *Edit Example:*